rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 3. SDP does not expose any a=candidate line corresponding to a host ICE candidate which contains an IP address.

-4. RTCIceCandidateStats dictionaries exposed to web pages do not contain any 'ip' member if related to a host ICE candidate.
+4. RTCIceCandidateStats dictionaries exposed to web pages do not contain any 'address' member if related to a host ICE candidate or a peer-reflexive remote candidate.
-This also applies to any remote candidate in list-B.

 Generated names reuse
 ----------------------------